Ankit-Chadar/project2/README.md

 # new project
-this projects was created from local
+this projects was created from local...